 Meet Your CEU Requirements Online

-You can meet your CEU requirements through the IAEI/PACE online training website or through the IAEI/UL web site.
+You can meet your CEU requirements through the IAEI/PACE online training website.
 Go there now, and get your hours quickly and easily.
 Learn more

 To study for the examination, we recommend the following materials for the Master and Residential Examination.
 These can be found in our IAEI Store.